Montague Woodhouse, 5th Baron Terrington: Parliamentary career

 Woodhouse entered Parliament in 1959 and later served in the Conservative governments of Harold Macmillan and Alec Douglas-Home as Parliamentary Secretary for Aviation from 1961 to 1962 and then Under-Secretary of State for the Home Department from 1962 to 1964.

 He was defeated by Evan Luard in the 1966 Labour landslide and then worked at the Confederation of British Industry until 1970, when he was once again returned to Parliament for Oxford.
 He retained his seat in the February 1974 general election, but lost it (again to Evan Luard) in October.

 Woodhouse succeeded to the barony on the death of his elder brother David Woodhouse, 4th Baron Terrington, in 1998.
 He lost his seat in the House of Lords in the following year as a result of the changes introduced by the House of Lords Act 1999.

 Marriage and children

-Lord Terrington married Lady Davidema Katharine Cynthia Mary Millicent Bulwer-Lytton (1909–1995), daughter of Victor Bulwer-Lytton, 2nd Earl of Lytton, on 28 August 1945.
+Lord Terrington married Davidema Crichton, Countess of Erne (née Lady Davidema Katharine Cynthia Mary Millicent Bulwer-Lytton (1909–1995), daughter of Victor Bulwer-Lytton, 2nd Earl of Lytton, and widow of John Crichton, 5th Earl Erne, on 28 August 1945.
 They had three children: